themesberg/flowbite-svelte/src/routes/breadcrumbs/index.md

 <h1 class="text-3xl w-full dark:text-white pt-8 pb-4">Breadcrumb</h1>

+<CompoDescription>Show the location of the current page in a hierarchical structure using the breadcrumb components</CompoDescription>

 <ExampleDiv>
 <GitHubSource href="breadcrumbs/Breadcrumb.svelte">Breadcrumb</GitHubSource>
 <GitHubSource href="breadcrumbs/BreadcrumbItem.svelte">BreadcrumbItem</GitHubSource>
 </ExampleDiv>

+The breadcrumb component is an important part of any website or application that can be used to show the current location of a page in a hierarchical structure of pages.

+Flowbite includes two styles of breadcrumb elements, one that has a transparent background and a few more that come with a background in different colors.

 <Htwo label="Default Breadcrumb" />

+Use the following breadcrumb example to show the hierarchical structure of pages.

 <ExampleDiv>
 <Breadcrumb aria-label="Default breadcrumb example">